paszu/3DSRepo/Part-3-(RedNAND).md

 #### Instructions

+1. Delete any existing `luma` folder from the root of your SD card
 2. Copy the `Luma3DS.dat` file, the `3ds` folder, and the `luma` folder from the Luma3DS zip to the root of your SD card
 1. Copy and merge the `3ds` folder from the EmuNAND9 zip to the root of your SD card
 2. Copy and merge the `3ds` folder from the TinyFormat zip to the root of your SD card